ora0600/confluent-ksqldb-hands-on-workshop/labs/06_usecase_track-and-trace-ccloud.md

 ksql> describe shipment_statuses_table;
 ksql> select * from shipment_statuses_table emit changes;
 ```

+Is there a topic for this table?
+What is the name of the topic?

 Also go and create a pull query for a given shipment id.
 ```bash